Melody-Lisa/roll-resin/README.md

 To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

 - Click __Create New Instance__ to start a new database.
-- Provide a name (this is commonly the name of the project: tech-treasures).
+- Provide a name (this is commonly the name of the project).
 - Select the __Tiny Turtle (Free)__ plan.
 - You can leave the __Tags__ blank.
 - Select the __Region__ and __Data Center__ closest to you.